What is familial GIST?

 How is familial GIST inherited?

-Options exist for couples interested in having a child when they know that one of them carries a gene mutation that increases the risk for this hereditary cancer syndrome.
+Options exist for people interested in having a child when a prospective parent carries a gene mutation that increases the risk for this hereditary cancer syndrome.
 Preimplantation genetic diagnosis (PGD) is a medical procedure done in conjunction with in-vitro fertilization (IVF).
 It allows people who carry a specific known genetic mutation to have children who do not carry the mutation.
 A woman’s eggs are removed and fertilized in a laboratory.
-When the embryos reach a certain size, one cell is removed and is tested for the hereditary condition in question.
+When the embryos reach a certain size, 1 cell is removed and is tested for the hereditary condition in question.
 The parents can then choose to transfer embryos which do not have the mutation.
-PGD has been in use for over a decade, and more recently has been used for several hereditary cancer predisposition syndromes.
+PGD has been in use for over 2 decades and has been used for several hereditary cancer predisposition syndromes.
 However, this is a complex procedure with financial, physical, and emotional factors to consider before starting.
 For more information, talk with an assisted reproduction specialist at a fertility clinic.

 How common is familial GIST?

-Overall, GIST is diagnosed in about 4,000 to 5,000 people in the United States each year.
+Overall, GIST is diagnosed in about 4,000 to 6,000 people in the United States each year.
 However, familial GIST is rare.
-There are less than 50 known cases of familial GIST across the globe.
+There are an estimated 50 to 100 known families who have multiple family members who develop GIST across the world.
 However, as researchers continue to learn more about GIST and familial GIST, it is possible this number may increase.

 How is familial GIST diagnosed?